What We Do

 In 1991 the Global Harmonisation Task Force, which was superseded by the International Medical Device Regulatory Forum (IMDRF), requested that medical device experts from around the world get together to create a Global Medical Device Nomenclature (GMDN), in order to help accelerate the harmonisation of medical device regulation globally.

-The GMDN is recommended by the IMDRF and is now used by over 70 national medical device regulators across the globe.
+The GMDN is recommended by the IMDRF and is now used by more than 70 national medical device regulators across the globe.
 The GMDN is managed by the GMDN Agency, a registered charity, which has a Board of Trustees representing regulators and industry.

 The GMDN is currently used by 74 medical device Regulators across the globe and has members in 145 countries worldwide.